Invar: Properties

+While Invar is renowned for its low CTE, which arises from the spontaneous volume magnetostriction (the Invar effect), it is historically less noted for its sensitivity to external magnetic fields.
+As a ferromagnetic material, standard Invar 36 possesses a relatively large positive saturation magnetostriction of approximately 4 ppm under 1-T magnetic field.This property, known as Joule magnetostriction, means that the material undergoes anisotropic dimensional changes when magnetized.
+Consequently, fluctuations in the ambient magnetic field—or even changing the orientation of an Invar component relative to the Earth's magnetic field—can induce linear strains.
+In ultra-precision applications such as interferometry or semiconductor lithography, these magnetically induced expansions can exceed the thermal stability limits the material was selected for.
+To mitigate this, sensitive instruments often require magnetic shielding or the substitution of Invar with specialized non-ferromagnetic low-expansion alloys.

 In recent years, advancements in material science have led to the development of non-ferromagnetic Invar alloys.
 These innovative materials have opened up new possibilities for applications in cutting-edge fields such as the semiconductor industry and aerospace engineering.
 By eliminating the influence of magnetic fields on dimensional stability, non-ferromagnetic Invar alloys have the potential to significantly enhance the performance of optical instruments and other precision devices.